huang206/huang206.github.io/source/_posts/2015-09-25-how-to-set-up-a-mathematical-reasoning-system.markdown

 comments: true
 categories: [math, reasoning]
 ---
-> Explain everything in your own world before you formulate them with logics.
+> Explain everything in your own words before you formulate them with logics.

 ##1.Introduction
 Human beings could only understand precise and unambiguous things.
 Nature languages like English have ambiguity, which could be eliminated by context.
 However, we need a precise, concise and context-free language to help us abstract the nature.
 This language is called mathematics.
 We know that science is built on mathematics.
 But what is mathematics built on?